 - sewing pins

-TIP: You will want to purchase a fabric that does not fray.
-Also, some fabric should not be ironed so keep that in mind!
+TIP: Look for a fabric that does not fray.
+Also, some fabric should not be ironed so keep that in mind when you’re shopping!

-This wall mounted Christmas tree can be placed on any wall or corner of a wall.
+You can place this wall-mounted Christmas tree on any wall or corner of a wall.
 I decided to place mine in the corner of my living room.

 Starting at the last marked line, continue this pattern for the whole Christmas tree.
 Add more paper with clear tape to expand the pattern.

 Once I had the height I wanted, I cut the Christmas tree shape from the paper.
-This is the tree pattern.
+This is the tree pattern I used:

-SIDE NOTE: You will want to have two pieces of fabric together or if the pattern is to wide, cut a single layer of fabric then cut the other side of the pattern.
+SIDE NOTE: You will want to have two pieces of fabric folded together or if the pattern is too wide, cut a single layer of fabric, then cut the other side of the pattern.

-I would recommend taping the fabric first to the wall so you can adjust the fabric if need.
-Once you are happy with the placement use the Command poster strips to secure the fabric to the wall according to the directions on the package.
+I would recommend taping the fabric first to the wall so you can adjust the fabric if needed.
+Once you are happy with the placement, use the Command poster strips to secure the fabric to the wall according to the directions on the package.

 I placed one strip at the top and two at the bottom corners of each fabric piece (6 in total).

-I personally do not think a Christmas tree is complete without Christmas lights so I had to add them plus I wanted to make the tree look 3D.
+I personally do not think a Christmas tree is complete without Christmas lights so I had to add them and I wanted to make the tree look 3D.

 Installing the wall mounted lights was easy using the Command small decorative hooks.